anishrana2001/Openshift/RHCE/V-9.0/11-01 file_creation_modification.md

   - playbook should download the file and name it `node_information.yaml` in the `/root` directory.
   - `https://raw.githubusercontent.com/anishrana2001/Openshift/refs/heads/main/RHCE/V-9.0/gather_information-11.yaml`
   - Modify this file `node_information.yaml` with inventory hostname.
+  - BIOS version
+  - lvm name
+  - Disk size of vda
+  - Disk size of vdb
+  - Total CPU
+  - Total memory
+  - FQDN name
+  - IP address of host
-  - Should run on all hosts in the inventory file.
+  - Should run on all hosts in the inventory file. if values are not fetched then it should print NONE
+---
 ### Solution:

 ### Get the help for "how to download the file in the playbook?"